flynas Takes Delivery of Five Airbus A320neo Aircraft in A Month, Upscaling The Fleet size to 56 Aircraft

 The delivery is part of flynas preparations to launch its newest operations base in Madinah Airport and to operate new domestic and international destinations.

-The new batch reflects flynas' commitment to achieving its growth and expansion strategy and is in line with the objectives of the program of serving pilgrims and the National Civil Aviation Strategy”RIYADH, SAUDI ARABIA, October 4, 2023 /EINPresswire.com/ -- flynas, the national air carrier and the leading low-cost airline in the world and the Middle East, announced the delivery of five A320neo aircraft in the past month, to upscale flynas all-Airbus fleet to 56 aircraft, reflecting a growth of more than 100% in the last two years, as part of the expansion plan launched recently by the leading LCC under the title "We connect the world with KSA," in line with the national strategy of civil aviation to reach 330 million passengers and 100 million tourists and increase the international destinations linked with the KSA to more than 250 by 2030.
+Riyadh, Kingdom of Saudi Arabia, Oct.
+04, 2023 (GLOBE NEWSWIRE) -- flynas, the national air carrier and the leading low-cost airline in the world and the Middle East, announced the delivery of five A320neo aircraft in the past month to upscale flynas all-Airbus fleet to 56 aircraft, reflecting a growth of more than 100% in the last two years, as part of the expansion plan launched recently by the leading LCC under the title "We connect the world with KSA," in line with the national strategy of civil aviation to reach 330 million passengers and 100 million tourists and increase the international destinations linked with the KSA to more than 250 by 2030.

 With the delivery of the new five A320neo, the total number of aircraft received by flynas this year reached 11, with 19 A320neo aircraft scheduled for delivery in 2023.